zheka2304/innercore-mod-toolchain/README.md

 Some of the old (but mostly still applicable) information can be found at https://wiki.mineprogramming.org

-To update your local typescript header files (used for hints in Javascript files), go to https://github.com/zheka2304/innercore-mod-toolchain, download everything from *toolchain/jslibs* and unpack to your local *toolchain/jslibs* folder.
+To update your local typescript header files (used for hints in JavaScript files), go to https://github.com/zheka2304/innercore-mod-toolchain, download everything from *toolchain/jslibs* and unpack to your local *toolchain/jslibs* folder.
 The documentation is a subject to regular updates, so be sure to use the latest features it provides 😉

 ## Adding Java directories